 Connecting the Middle East to the Southeast: A local study tour for educators on Middle Eastern food

 August 15, 2017, 9am-5pm | Duke University, North Carolina

 This one-day professional development program will offer a meaningful experience for teachers to deepen their understanding of Middle Eastern cultures and foodways.
 By creating an immersive “study tour” environment, the program will provide a global experience for teachers without leaving NC.
 The day will begin with a lecture by a scholar of Middle East studies.
 Then, we will travel to a variety of food establishments in the Triangle area.

 In preparation for the tour, teachers will complete readings to provide background knowledge on Middle Eastern food cultures.
-Teachers may earn up to 9 contact hours, or .9 continuing education units, by successfully participating in the entire Study Tour.
-8 hours will be earned on the day of the program, and 1 hour will be earned by completing 3 readings with reading guide prior to the tour.
+Teachers may earn up to 10 contact hours, or 1 continuing education unit, by successfully participating in the entire Study Tour.
+8 hours will be earned on the day of the program, and 2 hours will be earned by completing 4 readings with reading guide prior to the tour.

 22 teacher participants will be selected for this program.
 This program is free, and breakfast and lunch will be provided.

 *Open to all currently practicing K-12 educators and curriculum coordinators in North Carolina.